Wabinab/Xenoblade-Chronicles-3-The-Book/src/34_joran.md

 Eunie questioned, "So, what's our loot from the Balaena lookin' like?
 A survey sketch of the Agnus Castle Barbican...?
 Now we're talkin'!"

-Taion: "And yet, it doesn't enable us to build a plan on its own.
+Taion seemed to analyzed it before the meeting, "And yet, it doesn't enable us to build a plan on its own.
 If possible, I'd like us to gather further intelligence before acting."

 "Bah...
 Always with the caution, this bloke."